LEED: LEED v3 (2009)

 LEED v3 aligned credits across all LEED rating systems, weighted by environmental priority.
 It reflects a continuous development process, with a revised third-party certification program and online resources.

-Under LEED 2009, an evaluated project scores points to a possible maximum of 100 across six categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environment quality (IEQ) and design innovation.
+Under LEED 2009, an evaluated project scores points to a possible maximum of 100 across six categories: sustainable sites (SS), water efficiency (WE), energy and atmosphere (EA), materials and resources (MR), indoor environment quality (IEQ) and design innovation (INNO).
 Each of these categories also includes mandatory requirements, which receive no points.
 Up to 10 additional points may be earned: 4 for regional priority credits and 6 for innovation in design.
-Additional performance categories for residences (LEED for Homes) recognize the importance of transportation access, open space, and outdoor physical activity outdoors, and the need for buildings and settlements to educate occupants.
+Additional performance categories for residences (LEED for Homes) recognize the importance of transportation access, open space, and outdoor physical activity, and the need for buildings and settlements to educate occupants.

 Buildings can qualify for four levels of certification: